-Information and recommendations for paramedics and doctors at the site
+Information and recommendations for doctors at hospitals/emergency departments

-- Before approaching the patient, the paramedics and doctors at the site must make sure that they do not risk exposing themselves to cholinesterase-inhibiting chemicals. - Patients whose vomitus, skin or clothing is contaminated with cholinesterase-inhibiting chemical may secondarily contaminate rescue and medical personnel. - Severe cholinesterase-inhibiting chemical poisoning may lead to death within minutes.
-Given reason to believe that cholinesterase-inhibiting chemical is present, there are many symptoms and signs with a large range of severity such as vomiting, diarrhea, excessive secretions, sweating, shortness of breath, tremor, weakness, headache, confusion, or coma to suggest the diagnosis. - If the patient has symptoms suggestive of cholinesterase-inhibiting chemical poisoning, secure the airway and administer 100% oxygen.
-Obtain the appropriate antidote, atropine, and prepare it for use.
+- Patients whose vomitus, skin or clothing is contaminated with cholinesterase-inhibiting chemical may secondarily contaminate rescue and medical personnel. - Severe cholinesterase-inhibiting chemical poisoning may lead to death within minutes.
+Given reason to believe that cholinesterase-inhibiting chemical is present, there are many symptoms and signs with a large range of severity such as vomiting, diarrhea, excessive secretions, sweating, shortness of breath, tremor, weakness, headache, confusion, or coma to suggest the diagnosis. - Administer the antidote atropine.
+Doses should be based on the severity of the poisoning.
+In case of organophosphate poisoning an enzyme reactivator such as pralidoxime or obidoxime may be an effective adjunct to atropine.